Korepi/korepi-docs/src/id/troubleshoot/faq-error.md

 ### Unable to open file to write public key:

 - This error might happen if you got your game installed in other drive other than your main drive `C:/` , to solve it you can reinstall the game to the main drive and run Korepi again.

+### Failed to get response from https://md5c...

+- This error might happen if your conection is not stable or your conection to the website its blocked, please copy the link and check if you can access it.
+If you can't access the website, using a VPN might help.